What is Sexual Harassment?

 The Department of Education Title IX Final Rule defines sexual harassment broadly to include any of three types of misconduct on the basis of sex, all of which jeopardize the equal access to education that Title IX is designed to protect:

-(3) Any instance of sexual assault (as defined in the Clery Act), dating violence, domestic violence, or stalking as defined in the Violence Against Women Act (VAWA).
+Any instance of sexual assault (defined below), dating violence, domestic violence, or stalking as defined in the Violence Against Women Act (VAWA).